 AI and ML

-These technologies involve the processing and analysis of the collected data to derive meaningful insights, facilitating informed decision-making.
+AI and ML involve the processing and analysis of the collected data to derive meaningful insights, facilitating informed decision-making.

 XR

-How digital twins work
+How do digital twins for construction work?

 Data integration and replication